-As a kid, I had a map of Mt Everest pinned to the ceiling, above my bed.
-I would fall asleep looking at that map, imagining myself climbing through the mountain’s many routes.
-In time, climbing Everest became my life’s goal and passion.
+As a kid and teen, I had a map of Mt Everest pinned to the ceiling, above my bed.
+The mountain was my life’s goal and climbing my passion.
 Spurred on by the accounts of others and supported by my family, I began pursuing my dream to climb mountains.

-One day, I realised that I did not want to live this way for the rest of my life, and that I needed to do something if I wanted to change.
-I got in touch with a physical therapist and a specialist personal trainer and began working out three days a week, focusing on strength, balance, and flexibility.
-I also took a radical approach to my diet, cutting out anything that could negatively impact my health.
-After four years of consistent rehab/gym work and dietary help, I am fortunate enough to reach the point of being able to tramp and climb again.
+One day, I realised that I needed to do something to change my condition.
+I also took a radical approach to my diet and exercise, adopting variation of the Overcoming MS lifestyle.
+After four years of consistent rehab/gym work and dietary help, I have reached the point of being able to tramp and climb again.
 In fact, I have improved so much, that there are now conflicting opinions on my diagnosis of Primary Progressive MS!

 Wanting to help others with MS enjoy life outside, I now have a new goal: to help people with MS overcome the obstacles that prevent them from getting outdoors.
 That’s when I created the Mastering Mountains Charitable Trust.

 Based in Christchurch, I love being close to the Southern Alps.
 When I’m not climbing or tramping, I work at Macpac as a technical writer and as a brand ambassador for Macpac, MitoQ, and Radix Nutrition.
 You can see some of my other work here and read a more detailed account of my journey in my book, To the Summit.